by on March 16, 2017 | Categories: Condo Advice and Tips

 At home, you can’t have a shut-eye without air-conditioning.
 Staying home for the weekends doesn’t sound as tempting (as opposed to chilling out in a mall) anymore.
 Renters, who have to save up for monthly financial obligations, cannot afford to go out of town and hit the beach just to cool down.
-Landlord-imposed restrictions also limit them from making home adjustments in order to stay cool this summer.
+Take note that some parts of the tenancy law also limit them from making home adjustments in order to stay cool this summer.

 But to the creative and imaginative, these limits are nothing.
 There are a lot of low-cost ways to stay cool this summer—from fun activities to life hacks.

 Nothing can make you sweat as hard than an electric bill that soared to the heavens.
 Energy consumption is higher during summer because of the surge in demand.
 And for condo renters, that is a big letdown.

 Among the tips for condo renters this summer is to set your air-conditioner at a moderate temperature because colder temperatures won’t cool down a room any faster.
 Clean or replace its filter whenever necessary.
 Use box fans or set the ceiling fan to run counterclockwise.

 Also, don’t forget to shut down electrical appliances that are not in use.
 Air-dry your clothes.

 Draw drapes and blinds so that your home won’t be exposed to direct sunlight.
 Invest in a mattress or a pillow with cooling technology for better sleeping conditions.
 Cook outdoors when you can, such as a grilling party for dinner, to keep heat outside.